 By KATE FULLAM //

-Kate Fullam is the executive director of Southampton-based East End Food Institute.
+Kate Fullam is executive director of the East End Food Institute.